Maltesaa/jp-sub-cleaner/README.md

 # jp-sub-cleaner
-Replaces half width katakana to full width and removes some unnecessary characters.
+Replaces half width katakana to full width and removes some unnecessary characters in .srt subtitle files.
 I made this because I did not find any other way to convert half width katakana to full width easily and in bulk.
 I'm not a programmer and used ChatGPT for a lot of the code so it's probably not super optimal.

 # How to use:
 1. Install Python